django-daiquiri/docs/docs/settings.md

 Settings
 ========

 A Daiquiri application can be customised using various settings.
 Since Daiquiri is based on Django, we use its [build-in settings system](https://docs.djangoproject.com/en/2.1/topics/settings/).
 Almost every setting has a default value, which is set in the `daiquiri.core.settings` module ([Code on github](https://github.com/aipescience/django-daiquiri/tree/master/daiquiri/core/settings)).
 All settings can be changed for your particular `app` in `config/settings/base.py` (app specific) or `config/settings/local.py` (machine specific).
 Most of the settings can and should be customized in this way.
-In particular, the following settings can be overridden:
+In particular, the following settings can be overridden.

 Django settings